dmillard/Freenect.jl/docs/src/displaying_images.md

 Here are some examples of using the [JuliaImages](https://juliaimages.org) suite to display data from the Kinect.

-Before running these examples, be sure to install the relevant packages.
+Before running these examples, be sure to install the relevant packages:

 ```julia
 using Pkg